 I knew you’d bleed post-baby but I had NO IDEA it would be so much.
 In the hospital, they give you mesh underwear and I beg you –TAKE SOME HOME!
 They are wonderful for postpartum women because you save your own underwear from being horribly stained (which WILL happen).
 I had to keep googling “when will the postpartum bleeding stop” because I thought something was wrong.
 Turns out, it can last quite a long time for some women – up to 16 weeks sometimes.
-Luckily, the bleeding subsided about a week ago and I’m hoping it doesn’t make a comeback.
+Luckily, for me, the bleeding subsided about 8 weeks out.

 To help with pain and to catch some blood, I made DIY Padiscles.
 I saw this article on PrettyProvidence.com and knew I had to try it.
 They worked great!
 The materials were easy to find and they were super quick and easy to make.
 I highly recommend making some of these a few days before baby comes.

 I also recommend getting the longest, thickest pads you can find.
 You can eventually taper down to thinner ones but get long ones!
 I like these Always pads.